nikitavoloboev/data/focusing/rules.md

 - Share [all ideas I have](https://trello.com/b/alB1ryRP).
 Add relevant description and links to describe the idea clearly.
 - Start building early.
 Validate ideas.
 Iterate fast.
 Ship often.
 Listen to feedback.
+- Look for patterns to draw inspiration for novel ideas.

 ## Learn